-If you need medical or other health care (other than routine care for minor illness or injury), we will use our best endeavours to contact your parents, legal custodians and homestay provider as soon as reasonably possible.
+If your student/s needs medical or other health care (other than routine care for minor illness or injury), we will use our best endeavours to contact you as a parent or legal custodian as soon as reasonably possible.

-We may, as we think appropriate and in your best interests:
+We may, as we think appropriate and in your student/s best interests:

-- provide or administer over-the-counter or prescribed medications; and - · administer first aid.
+- provide or administer over-the-counter or prescribed medications; and - administer first aid.